adrianomcr/vectorfield_stack/robotsim/README.md

 ### Topics

 The topics that the node `skidsteer_sim.py` publishes are the same as the ones the node `differential_sim.py` publishes.
-The only difference in the prexix, which changes from /differential to /skidsteer.
+The only difference is the prefix, which changes from /differential to /skidsteer.

 The topics the node subscribes to are below:

 - `/differential/cmd_vel`  (message type: `geometry_msgs/Twist`): Topic that the node subscribes to in order to get a linear and angular speed commands for the robot.

-- `/differential/wheels_speeds`  (message type: `std_msgs/Float32MultiArray`): Topic that the node subscribes to in order to get a speed commands for each of the four wheels.
+- `/differential/wheels_speeds`  (message type: `std_msgs/Float32MultiArray`): Topic that the node subscribes to in order to get speed commands for each of the four wheels.